Skip to content

 It's known as one of the most challenging rivers in WA.
 This isn't due to a lack of bream, which are there in pretty good numbers, but the way they head for their snaggy homes as soon as they are hooked.
 You would swear they come out and then hit lures on their way back into their snag, often with unstoppable momentum against the ultralight lines used by serious bream anglers.
 There is a term called being 'wooded', which was coined on the Wood, and it's where you are busted off in a snag before you have a chance to react to a strike.
 It happens far too often but always provides a few laughs for the people you are fishing with.

 Weedless rigging is a must in some stretches, if you don't want to lose your lure every six casts!
-Burying TT Hidden Weight System (HWS) jigheads deeper inside plastics or Texas rigging with Tournament Series or HeadlockZ Finesse jigheads is a good way to do this without missing too many strikes, like you can with dedicated weedless jigheads.?
+Burying TT Hidden Weight System (HWS) jigheads deeper inside plastics or Texas rigging with Tournament Series or HeadlockZ Finesse jigheads is a good way to do this without missing too many strikes, like you can with dedicated weedless jigheads.

 We got down there in the early afternoon and set up our campsite, which would be our home for a few days.
 With all that behind us, it was time for a few bream.
 I convinced my lovely wife to come out for a fish, convincing her that she would catch something (she's only fished once or twice).
 We went way up river because I like it up there, away from the skiers and 'once a year' anglers disturbing the peace.

 Being a gentleman, I set Amanda up first with a 1/16oz TT head rigged with a Watermelon Red ZMan 2.5" GrubZ, before I rigged up a couple of my rods the same way.
 This is my 'go-to' deeper water pattern.
 By the time I had a leader tied, I heard drag peeling off and turned around to find Amanda playing tug of war with a hefty bream that smashed the plastic as soon as it hit the water.
 It was trying its best to reach some nearby timber, knowing it would provide safety.
-The smooth drag on the Ecooda Synch did its part and slowed the bream down enough for her to get some line back in.
+The smooth drag did its part and slowed the bream down enough for her to get some line back in.
 She pretended not to be too happy with her catch, knowing I'd drag her out fishing more often, but the photo tells a different story.

 The next morning, we started early with the plan of heading down to the 'ski area' before the hordes turned it into one big mess.
 We found plenty of bream with 2.5" GrubZ and something I've been messing around with lately, cut-down ZMan 4" Finesse ShadZ.
 With these, I simply cut the flaps off from underneath with my braid scissors and shorten the length a little if they are short striking (tail grabbing).
 The thin profile helps them suck it right into their mouth for a good hook up.